 How to Hire a Good Debt Settlement Company

 Negotiating a debt settlement is a serious decision.
 You should take care in selecting a company that has the experience and commitment to customer care to deal with your case.
-Look for firms that are accredited by the Better Business Bureau (BBB) and the American Fair Credit Council (AFCC).
+Look for firms that are accredited by the American Fair Credit Council (AFCC).
 Ask for a price schedule and an estimate of the cost of their services.
 Read customer and professional reviews on their customer service.
 Do they offer extensive customer support?
 Do they provide a clear timeline for their debt settlement program?

 Related: Check out SuperMoney’s reviews of the Best debt settlement companies here.